 Girolamo Savonarola, in the picture, was a dangerously charismatic extremist.

-With religious fervor and uncompromising puritanical zeal he set out to undo years of enlightened conquests in Florence and pull the world back into medieval ages.
+With religious fervor and uncompromising puritanical zeal he set out to undo years of enlightenment in the world capital of enlightenment: Florence.

-He lacked the social skills to understand when to stop.
-But he did manage to stir much discontent and to burn and destroy much art before he got burned himself (very dark pun there).
+He lacked the strategic oversight to understand when to stop and eventually was executed.
+But he did manage to stir much discontent and to burn and destroy much art before it came his turn to burn (dark pun).

 Charismatic leaders are masters in using the demonic power of words to elevate, incite, stir anger or to simply beat their opponents into (verbal) submission.

-A master example of eloquence in the service of charisma is Jordan Peterson, author of The 12 Rules of Life:
+A good example of eloquence in the service of charisma is Jordan Peterson, author of The 12 Rules of Life:

 Eloquence is nice, but by itself it’s just words.

 Eloquence by itself make you an academic.
-Eloquence with passion, purpose and direction makes you a charismatic leader instead.
+But eloquence with passion, purpose and direction, now that makes you a charismatic leader instead.